 February 25, 2017: Toronto for Everyone’s Community Fair at Honest Ed’s, 581 Bloor St. W. 1-3pm

-Fall 2017: Toronto’s Parkdale Library will be hosting city-based and Love Lettering Project-inspired workshops for adults and youth.
+September-November 2017: Toronto’s Parkdale Library will be hosting city-based and Love Lettering Project-inspired workshops for adults and youth.
 Funded by the Ontario Arts Council.
-More to come!
+Dates and information here!

 May 2016: Join the Love Lettering Project + the David Suzuki Foundation’s 30xo30 Challenge and spend 30 minutes in nature for the 30 days of May, and write love letters to what you love about the natural world. #lovenature.
 More info here!